 A 2021 study by Gartner reported that marketing leaders planned to spend 26.6% of their marketing budget on marketing technology in 2021, making it the single largest area of investment for marketers, followed by paid media, labor, and agencies.
 Email marketing platforms, web content management and digital marketing analytics platforms were the highest martech priorities.

 The next question to answer is how to allocate marketing budgets across channels – offline and online—and how to spread the online investment across the various online/digital channels.

-- Online video will represent the highest growth category, with the anticipated investment more than doubling 2016 numbers by 2021
+- Online video has represented the highest growth category, with anticipated investment more than doubling between 2016 and 2021

-- Social media advertising investments will continue to grow, with a 17% compound annual growth rate from 2016 to 2021.
-Social media spending overall averaged 13% of total marketing budget in the February 2020 CMO Survey, marking the second-highest point in their survey history.
+- Social media advertising investments has continued to grow, with a 17% compound annual growth rate from 2016 to 2021.

 - Mobile marketing has grown to a point that it’s no longer tracked separately in the forecast and it’s presumed to be considered across all channels